 The LGO program is the same price as the MIT Sloan MBA, but you get two degrees instead of one.
 In addition, every student accepted to the LGO program receives a generous financial aid package.
 All admitted students who are not fully funded by an outside source are awarded a generous fellowship and considered for additional scholarship funds.
 Last year, the LGO program awarded over $3.5 milllion to its incoming class.
 Combined with an outstanding career placement record, the LGO program offers an excellent return on investment.
 MIT LGO reviews applicants without regard to financial circumstances.

 LGO seeks to attract the most talented candidates for the next generation of product development, operations, and manufacturing professionals.
-We are dedicated to finding the best applicants and awarding LGO financial aid packages that make their studies at MIT affordable and accessible.
-We award LGO financial aid at the same time as our admissions decisions.
-There are no extra forms or applications to be considered for the LGO fellowships and scholarships.
+We are dedicated to finding the best applicants.
+We awarding LGO financial aid packages that make MIT studies affordable and accessible.
+Applicants find out their LGO financial aid awards at the same time as our admissions decisions.
+There are no extra applications for the LGO fellowships and scholarships.

 Every student’s budget can vary based on family size and can be adjusted by MIT Student Financial Services upon request.
 Additional living costs vary depending on your lifestyle and choices when relocating for the LGO internship.

 Academic Year 2019-2020 (estimated)